ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     `New-DlpSensitiveInformationTypeRulePackage -FileData $rulepack`

-    To learn more about uploading rule packages, see [Upload your rule package](create-a-custom-sensitive-information-type-in-scc-powershell.md#upload-your-rule-package).

 At this point, you have set up EDM-based classification.
-The next step is to index and upload the sensitive data.
+The next step is to index the sensitive data, and then upload the indexed data.

 ## Part 2: Index and upload the sensitive data